Functions and certificates of the Central Civil Registry in Spain

 • Management of appeals and corrections: Resolves challenges to registrations and authorises changes of name or surname in exceptional cases.

-Certificates that can be obtained from the Central Civil Registry
+Certificates obtainable from the Central Civil Registry

 How to obtain them through an agency